 Add in the mince and stir until it’s all nicely browned, add the garlic and stir

 Once the mince is browned all over add a shaking of herbs into the mince mix and stir again.

-Add the tomato puree and wine if using and then add the passatta or chopped tomatoes and stir.
+Add the tomato puree and wine if using and then add the passata or chopped tomatoes and stir.
 It needs to almost cover the mince (but not completely cover it) If you’re using a stock cube add that in too and stir.

-Add a shake of worcester sauce if liked, stir in.
+Add a shake of Worcester sauce if liked, stir in.

 Cook over a lowish heat whilst you make the white sauce